pykale/transparentML/content/04-hypo-test-sw-dev/software-development.md

     **a.
 True**
    ```

 **3**.
-Create a Github profile of your own (if you don't have any) and upload all the exercise notebooks you have done so far in this course.
+Create a Github profile of your own (if you don't have any) and try to upload one of the exercise notebooks you have done in this course.